-Invertebrates: We expected invertebrate species diversity to increase with annual precipitation.
-Instead, we found that invertebrate richness and Shannon index are maximal at mesic sites and vary parabolically across the precipitation gradient (DATA).
-LFPP is the only significant negative predictor of macroinvertebrate Shannon index (R2 = 0.41, p < 0.05), indicating drought duration as a diversity driver (Figure 3).
-Even in perennial streams, prolonged droughts create physical stress via dewatering, pool isolation, and stagnation.

-Invertebrate community compositions shift along the precipitation gradient and these shifts coincide with changes in LFPP (DATA).
+While the invertebrate communities showed compositional shifts along the precipitation gradient, unlike fish, there was not a positive relationship with Shannon diversity.
+Instead, we observed a hump shaped relationship with the highest invertebrate richness and diversity at sites in the middle of the precipitation gradient (stats?).
+This may be due to differential responses of invertebrate groups to stressors along the gradient resulting in an area of overlap where semi-arid and sub-humid communities coexist.
 Semi-arid streams communities are dominated by grazing Gastropoda and some predatory Hemiptera.
 On the other extreme of the gradient, sub-humid sites contain an abundance of grazer and omnivore taxa including Ephemeroptera, Amphipoda, and Trichopteran.
 Between these regions, mesic sites contains a mixture of grazers, omnivores and an abundance of predators including Odonata and Hemiptera.
 As precipitation increases, there is a shift in primary consumers from Gastropoda to Ephemerpotera and Trichoptera; the latter species indicating enhance water quality conditions (CITATION).
 Additionally, these taxa have longer life cycles than the prominent grazers at semi-arid sites (DATA & CITATION).
 These results indicate that drought also acts to regulate insect communities at the primary consumer level.

+, LFPP (R2 = 0.41, p < 0.05), indicating drought duration as a diversity driver (Figure 3).
+Even in perennial streams, prolonged droughts create physical stress via dewatering, pool isolation, and stagnation.

+Invertebrate community compositions shift along the precipitation gradient and these shifts coincide with changes in LFPP (DATA).

 Initially, the maximum invertebrate diversity in mesic sites can be attributed to overlapping dispersal from the extreme climate regions.
 However, the compositional shifts broadly indicate that predation and competition play larger roles in community assembly at mesic and sub-humid sites.
 Specifically, the distribution of fish predators has large top-down controls on invertebrate community dynamics (CITATION).
 Here, we believe fish are superior insectivores compared to Hemiptera and Odonata and that fish predation at sub-humid sites restricts invertebrate communities to small and armored grazers (CITATION).
 As conditions become more arid, fish predators are excluded resulting in a proliferation of insect predators in mesic and semi-arid streams.

+Conclusions

-Conclusions: The precipitation gradient along the TCP is unique in its capacity to deliver useful insights ecological consequences of climate change.
+The precipitation gradient along the TCP is unique in its capacity to deliver useful insights ecological consequences of climate change.
 Here, we have demonstrated the efficacy of space-for-time substitution climate gradient research in South Central Texas.
 We confirmed the sensitivity of fish communities to decreasing annual precipitation, mediated by drought conditions.
 There are compositional shifts of fish and invertebrate taxa across the gradient which indicate that as environmental filtering diminishes, trophic and competitive interactions play larger roles in community assembly.
 These results point towards additional pressing questions, many of which cannot be answered in this limited single-survey study.
 How do communities along the precipitation gradient respond to droughts, floods, and season?
 Do basal resources, their production, or consumption vary with precipitation?
 Do transient marine migrants play a significant role in sub-humid coastal streams?